 - a.
 After the boards have determined all best and fully qualified officers who should be recommended for promotion, they shall proceed to determine whether any of the recommended officers are of particular merit to be placed higher on the promotion list than their lineal number would place them.
-The officers recommended for merit-based reordering are, in the opinion of the majority of the members of the boards, to be placed higher on the promotion list and in the order recommended; or, no officers are recommended for merit-based reordering, in the opinion of the majority of the members of the boards. - b.
+The officers recommended for merit-based reordering are, in the opinion of the majority of the members of the board, to be placed higher on the promotion list and in the order recommended; or, no officers are recommended for merit-based reordering, in the opinion of the majority of the members of the board. - b.
 A number not to exceed 15 percent of the total selections authorized for each grade and competitive category may be placed higher on the promotion list unless the number calculated is less than 1, in which case the number that may be placed higher on the promotion list is 1.
-The boards may determine that no officers should be placed higher on the promotion list than their lineal number would place them.
+The boards may determine that no officers should be placed higher on the promotion list than their lineal number would place them. - c.
+Officers of particular merit are those officers whose records contain documented performance consistently superior to the performance of other officers recommended for promotion by this board. - d.
+No officer recommended for promotion shall be moved down on the promotion list except by insertion of the name of an officer of particular merit above that officer's name.

-- c.
-Officers of particular merit are those officers whose records contain documented performance consistently superior to the performance of other officers recommended for promotion by these boards. - d.
-No officer recommended for promotion shall be moved down on the promotion list except by insertion of the name of an officer of particular merit above that officer's name. - e.
-If the boards recommend officers of particular merit be placed higher on the promotion list, then the boards shall recommend the order in which those officers should be placed on the list.
+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - e.
+If the boards recommend officers of particular merit be placed higher on the promotion list, then the board shall recommend the order in which those officers should be placed on the list.